0x00daemon/QSA_CTF_Challenge_bot/README.md

 ## Docker deployment - Recommended

-Build the Docker image:
+Before building the image:

-- Include the token inside the bot.py file.
-Token can be created by logging into the CTFd as admin and generating a token from profile (make sure to adjust the date for the validation of the token).
 - Create a discord app/bot.
 Go to the bot section/tab and reset token to generate a token and enable all the intents options on the same page and add some cool icons and banners.
+Include the token inside the bot.py file.

 ```bash
 sudo docker build -t ctf_bot .